niieani/condu/README.md

 `condu` is here to help out.

+## Philosophy / conventions

+- Publish and expose all files
+- So often it happens that a package has a function that's even exported, but the package uses a build system, that ends up making it private.

+## More

 Embrace convention over configuration, but allow for easy configuration overrides.

 - Simple repo management system: